 Graduates work in many areas of veterinary medicine such as small and large animal clinics, research facilities, academia, zoos, laboratories, pharmaceutical companies, and government agencies such as the United States Department of Agriculture (USDA).

 Program Learning Goals

-Goal 1: To prepare graduates to function as an entry-level veterinary technician in a variety of clinical settings.
+Goal 1: Graduates will be able to function as an entry-level certified veterinary technician in a variety of clinical settings.